-The fourth thing essential to the inherent power of the atonement of Christ is that of entire conformity to the will of God.
-Let the Savior once deviate and the whole is ruined; but he never did deviate, no, never.
+The fourth thing essential to the inherent power of the atonement of Christis that of entire conformity to the will of God.
+Let the Saviour once deviate the whole is ruined; but never did he deviate, no, never.
 He did not come to do what he could do; he came to do what God willed him to do.
-And you know again and again he impressed this upon our minds: "I came not to do my own will, but the will of him that sent me; yes, it is my meat to do the will of him that sent me, and to finish his work."
-Wondrous Son of God!
-Conformed in perfection to the good, acceptable, and perfect will of God.
-Never in thought, never in word, much less in deed, did he once deviate from the will of God; he did the will of God in thought, he did the will of God in word, he did the will of God in life, he did the will of God in death, and now he has ascended up on high to carry out ultimately the will of God as described by himself.
-"You have given him power over all flesh, that he should give eternal life to as many as you have given him."
-These are a sample, then, of the reasons that I hold for the inherent efficacy of the atonement of Jesus Christ, the dignity of his person, the willingness of his heart, the greatness of his sufferings, and his entire conformity to the will of the blessed God; that conformity to God's will continue and will do for ever.
+And you know again and again he impresses this upon our minds: "I came not to do mine own will, but the will of him that sent me; yea, it is my meat to do the will of him that sent me, and to finish his work."
+Wondrous Son of God! conformed in perfection to the good, acceptable and perfect will of God.
+Never in thought, never in word, much less in deed, did he once deviate from the will of God; he did the will of God in thought, he did the will of God in word, he did the will of God in life, he did the will of God in death, and now he hath ascended up on high to carry out ultimately the will of God as described by himself.
+"Thou hast given him power over all flesh, that he should give eternal life to as many as thou hast given him."
+These are a sample, then, of the reasons that I hold for the inherent efficacy of the atonement of Jesus Christ-the dignity of his person, the willingness of his heart, the greatness of his sufferings, and his entire conformity to the will of the blessed God; that conformity to God's will still continues, and will do for ever.